rylwin/taskwarrior.vim/README.md

 ## Notice

+**2021-04**
+After WSL 2 released, I came back to look at this GTD system again, and found [VIT](https://github.com/vit-project/vit).
+It has both distribution release and `python` version that you can install with `pip`.

+The program is very similar to what `taskwarrior.vim` provides and I feel continuing this plugin is somewhat repetitive.
+Please check out it if you came here.

 **2020-07**

 As I used more with the plugin, I found a need for syncing my jobs on the phone.
 This is clearly not very easy task to setup with the original taskwarrior software.